racimcaid/embedded-ai-weather-station/README.md

 ## Machine Learning Pipeline

-The AI part of the project was first developed and validated offline in Jupyter notebooks, then exported to the embedded platform.
+The AI workflow was first developed and validated offline in Jupyter notebooks, then exported to the embedded target.

 ### Dataset
 The model was trained using the **Guangzhou subset** of the **PM2.5 Data of Five Chinese Cities** dataset from the **UCI Machine Learning Repository**.

-### Prediction target
+### Prediction Target
 The embedded model predicts:

 - **temperature at t+1 hour**

-### Selected input variables
+### Selected Input Variables
-Only the most relevant variables for the embedded use case were retained:
+Only the variables most relevant to the embedded use case were retained:

 - **TEMP**
 - **HUMI**
 - **PRES**

-### Feature engineering
+### Feature Engineering
 A supervised learning dataset was built using a **6-step sliding window**.

 The final input vector contains **22 features**:

 - **18 historical features**
   - 6 temperature values
   - 6 humidity values